 Connect your phone to your PC using the USB cable that came with your phone, and then do one of the following:

 - If you're using Windows 7, Windows Vista, or Windows XP, open Windows Explorer from the taskbar.

-In Windows Explorer or File Explorer, under Computer, click your phone's name.
+In Windows Explorer or File Explorer, under Computer (called This PC in some versions of Windows), click your phone's name.
 Your Office files will be in Phone > Documents.